jbousquie/whisper_api/README.md

    - Automatically removes old jobs after the retention period (configurable, default: 48 hours)

 3. **Client Workflow**:
+   - Client authenticates by including an Authorization header with a Bearer token
    - Client submits audio for transcription and receives a job ID
    - Client periodically checks status URL until transcription is ready
    - When ready, client downloads the transcription result